ebasso/kubernetes-vagrant/README.md

 Now I would like to access services running in the cluster from my host machine (the physical machine where the virtualbox nodes are running).

-Copy the Kubernetes config to your host home .kube dir

 Create the configuration directory
 ```shell
 $ mkdir -p ~/.kube